MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Manage_secure_user_access.md

 	Once you've been locked out, wait 90 seconds and then sign back in as **laura@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix assigned to you by your lab hosting provider).
 In the **Password** field, enter Laura's password, which is the New User Password that you assigned to Laura's account when you created it.

 22. Because MFA is enabled for all users except for the M365 pilot project group members (of which, Laura is not a member), a **More information required** window appears so that you can complete the MFA process for Laura.
-This is your verification that your sign-in attempt using Laura's actual password was successful.  <br>
+This is verification that your sign-in attempt using Laura's actual password was successful.  <br>

 	**Note:** You do NOT need to complete the MFA process for Laura, since this is your last lab exercise using the LON-DC1 domain controller.
 You can close all applications on LON-DC1.